bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 2: 00:21:13

 So If you have a taproot keyspan, it's just a Schnorr signature, but if it's a script span, you would open this taproot commitment to this taproot auto public key.
-And checking this opening of the commitment is also an elliptic curve operation, in a sense, and we could also add it to this batching.
+And checking this opening of the commitment is also an `elliptic curve operation`, in a sense, and we could also add it to this batching.
-So you have a batch of signatures in your block, in a sense, and you have a batch of taproot openings in your, or script spans in your block, and you could also like, batch the, batch both of the operations together in one single bit.
+So you have a batch of signatures in your block, in a sense, and you have a batch of `taproot openings` in your, or `script spends` in your block, and you could also like, batch the, batch both of the operations together in one single bit.

 Speaker 0: 00:21:47